Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Introduction

-In this study, we present a systematic investigation of orbital eccentricity in low-mass gravitational-wave events observed by LIGO and Virgo up to the publicly available portion of the fourth observing run.
+In this study, we present a systematic investigation of orbital eccentricity in low-mass gravitational-wave events observed by LIGO and Virgo between O1 and O4a.
 Our analysis focuses on inferring eccentricity using the \seob model, an effective-one-body (EOB) formalism~\citep{PhysRevD.59.084006,PhysRevD.62.064015} built over \textsc{SEOBNRv5} waveform family~\citep{Khalil:2023kep,Ramos-Buades:2023ehm,Pompili:2023tna,vandeMeent:2023ols,Mihaylov:2023bkc} that incorporates higher-order modes and eccentricity effects \citep{seob,Gamboa:2024hli}.
-For comparison, we also use the \teob model~\citep{2024PhRvD.110h4001N} as an alterative EOB-based waveform model to assess the consistency and accuracy of eccentricity constraints across models.
-Our analysis is performed over the dominant (2,2) mode of the waveform, and as well as the higher order modes (HOM) up to $l =4$, which include subdominant multi-polar contributions beyond the quadrupole that become important in systems such as high mass ratios or eccentric orbits.
+For comparison, we also use the \teob model~\citep{2024PhRvD.110h4001N} as an alternative EOB-based waveform model to assess the consistency and accuracy of eccentricity constraints across models.
+Our analysis is performed over the dominant (2,2) mode of the waveform, as well as the higher-order modes (HOM) up to $l =4$, which include subdominant multi-polar contributions beyond the quadrupole that become important in systems such as high mass ratios or eccentric orbits.

-We find that five out of the six events are consistent with circular orbits, placing stringent upper bounds on eccentricity.
+We find that six out of the seven events are consistent with circular orbits, placing stringent upper bounds on eccentricity.
 However, for GW200105, we observe moderate support for non-zero eccentricity across both waveform models.
-In particular, GW200105 exhibits a well-constrained eccentricity of $0.125^{+0.029}_{-0.082}$ for \seob and $0.135^{+0.019}_{-0.088}$ for \teob with 90\% credible level with the inclusion of HOMs and a reference frequency of 20 Hz, consistent with previous studies~\citep{Fei_2024, 2025arXiv250315393M, planas2025eccentricinspiralmergerringdownanalysisneutron}.
+In particular, GW200105 exhibits a well-constrained eccentricity of $0.125^{+0.029}_{-0.082}$ for \seob and $0.135^{+0.019}_{-0.088}$ for \teob at the 90\% credible level, including HOMs and a reference frequency of 20 Hz, consistent with previous studies~\citep{Fei_2024, 2025arXiv250315393M, planas2025eccentricinspiralmergerringdownanalysisneutron}.